fibsifan/stacey/README.md

 ## Templates

+This version of stacey includes a template featuring bootstrap.

 Stacey uses the [Twig templating language](http://twig.sensiolabs.org/).

 There are an additional two sets of templates which can be found at: